Proper equivariant stable homotopy theory: Orthogonal G -spectra

-\begin{defn} Let $G$ be a Lie group. \begin{enumerate}[(i)] \item A map $f \colon X \to Y$ of $G$-spaces is a $\Com$-\emph{equivalence} if for every compact subgroup~$H$ of~$G$ the map $f^H \colon X^H \to Y^H$ is a weak equivalence of topological spaces. \item A map $f \colon X \to Y$ of $G$-spaces is a $\Com$-\emph{fibration} if for every compact subgroup $H$ of $G$ the map $f^H \colon X^H \to Y^H$ is a Serre fibration of topological spaces. \item A map $i \colon A \to B$ of $G$-spaces is a $\Com$-\emph{cofibration} if it has the left lifting property with respect to every map which is a $\Com$-equivalence and $\Com$-fibration. \item A map $i \colon A \to B$ of $G$-spaces is a $G$-\emph{cofibration} if it has the left lifting property with respect to every map $f:X\to Y$ such that $f^\Gamma:X^\Gamma\to Y^\Gamma$ is a weak equivalence and Serre fibration for every closed subgroup $\Gamma$ of $G$. \end{enumerate} \end{defn}
+by closed $G$-invariant subspaces such that \begin{itemize} \item each $X_n$ is obtained from $X_{n-1}$ by attaching a disjoint union of $G$-spaces $G/H_i\times D^n$ along $G/H_i\times S^{n-1}$, for some set $\{H_i\}_{i\in I}$ of closed subgroups of $G$, and \item the space $X$ has the colimit topology (weak topology) of the sequence. \end{itemize} A $G$-CW-complex is {\em finite-dimensional} if the filtration stabilizes, i.e., $X_n=X$ for some $n\geq 0$.
+A $G$-CW-complex is {\em of finite type} if in each dimension $n$, the number of equivariant cells is finite.
+A $G$-CW-complex is {\em finite} if it is finite-dimensional and of finite type, i.e., if the total number of equivariant cells is finite.
+Equivalently, a $G$-CW-complex $X$ is finite if and only if the action is cocompact, i.e., the orbit space $X/G$ is compact.
+For a $G$-CW-complex, properness of the action is equivalent to the requirement that all of the isotropy groups are compact, see for example \cite[Theorem 1.23]{luck:transformation}. \begin{defn} Let $G$ be a Lie group. \begin{enumerate}[(i)] \item A map $f \colon X \to Y$ of $G$-spaces is a $\Com$-\emph{equivalence} if for every compact subgroup~$H$ of~$G$ the map $f^H \colon X^H \to Y^H$ is a weak equivalence of topological spaces. \item A map $f \colon X \to Y$ of $G$-spaces is a $\Com$-\emph{fibration} if for every compact subgroup $H$ of $G$ the map $f^H \colon X^H \to Y^H$ is a Serre fibration of topological spaces. \item A map $i \colon A \to B$ of $G$-spaces is a $\Com$-\emph{cofibration} if it has the left lifting property with respect to every map which is a $\Com$-equivalence and $\Com$-fibration. \item A map $i \colon A \to B$ of $G$-spaces is a $G$-\emph{cofibration} if it has the left lifting property with respect to every map $f:X\to Y$ such that $f^\Gamma:X^\Gamma\to Y^\Gamma$ is a weak equivalence and Serre fibration for every closed subgroup $\Gamma$ of $G$. \end{enumerate} \end{defn}

 We alert the reader that our use of the expression `$G$-cofibration' is different from the usage in some older papers on the subject, where this term refers to the larger class of $G$-maps with the equivariant homotopy extension property.
 In this book, morphisms with the homotopy extension property will be referred to as {\em h-cofibrations}, see Definition \ref{def:h-cofibration} below.